 Our mission is to promote, preserve and celebrate our Irish Heritage in America.
 Sponsoring and participating in entertainment and cultural events in the DMV through the year.

-500 H St NW
+500 H St NW, Washington

 The Irish Channel is a family-owned business run by Tom Stack, who hails from County Cork, Ireland.
 Food is a priority, serving only fresh produce, fish and meat in our restaurant and buy locally grown whenever possible.
 There’s live entertainment Wednesday through Saturday featuring local, renowned Irish singers and musicians.